truenas/middleware/docs/userguide/index.rst

 #.  **If you are not using Active Directory or LDAP, create a user account for each user** in :menuselection:`Account --> Users --> Add User` with the
 following attributes:

-* Username and Password: matches the username and password on the client system
+* "Username" and "Password": matches the username and password on the client system

-* Home Directory: browse to the volume to be shared
+* "Home Directory": browse to the volume to be shared

 * Repeat this process to create a user account for every user that will need access to the CIFS share